shankybnl/MobileAutomationFramework/README.md

 **Package: IntegrationTests.screens.ios** : Each screen on ios app will be having as screen class under this package.
 It contains all the locators which are visible on that screen.
 E.g. - IOSLoginScreen etc. Each iOS screen class extends GenericMethods.java.

-**Package: IntegrationTests.phone.helpers** : Classes in this package contains methods which performs intended actions and validations required by a test.
-Divided the helpers package depending on the platform : android, ios and base
+**Package: IntegrationTests.phone.coreLogic** : Classes in this package contains methods which performs intended actions and validations required by a test.
+Divided the coreLogic package depending on the platform : android, ios and base

-**Package: IntegrationTests.phone.helpers.base** : For each screen there would be corresponding helper.
-Classes under this package contains abstract methods which are defined in their respective classes in helpers.android and helpers.ios package.
-Eg: LoginHelper.
+**Package: IntegrationTests.phone.coreLogic.base** : For each screen there would be corresponding coreLogic class.
+Classes under this package contains abstract methods which are defined in their respective classes in coreLogic.android and coreLogic.ios package.
+Eg: LoginCoreLogic.

-**Package: IntegrationTests.phone.helpers.android** : For each base helper there would be corresponding android helper (e.g.  - AndroidLoginHelper) where abstract method declared in base class are defined.
-Corresponding base class helper will be extended by android helper class.
-E.g. for LoginHelper base class,  AndroidLoginHelper will extend LoginHelper.
+**Package: IntegrationTests.phone.coreLogic.android** : For each base coreLogic there would be corresponding android coreLogic (e.g.  - AndroidLoginCoreLogic) where abstract method declared in base class are defined.
+Corresponding base class, coreLogic will be extended by android coreLogic class.
+E.g. for LoginCoreLogic base class,  AndroidLoginCoreLogic will extend LoginCoreLogic.
 .
-**Package: IntegrationTests.phone.helpers.ios** : For each base helper there would be corresponding ios helper (e.g.  - IOSLoginHelper) where abstract method declared in base class are defined.Corresponding base class helper will be extended by ios helper class.
-E.g. for LoginHelper base class, IOSLoginHelper will extend LoginHelper.
+**Package: IntegrationTests.phone.coreLogic.ios** : For each base coreLogic class there would be corresponding ios coreLogic class (e.g.  - IOSLoginCoreLogic) where abstract method declared in base class are defined.Corresponding base coreLogic class will be extended by ios coreLogic class.
+E.g. for LoginCoreLogic base class, IOSLoginCoreLogic will extend LoginCoreLogic.

-**Package: IntegrationTests.phone.helpers.tests** :  This package contains all the tests.
-In each test there is instantiateHelpers(String invokeDriver) method which creates the object at runtime of the helper classes required in the test.
+**Package: IntegrationTests.phone.coreLogic.tests** :  This package contains all the tests.
+In each test there is instantiateHelpers(String invokeDriver) method which creates the object at runtime of the coreLogic classes required in the test.
 Object creation happens depending on the platform passed through invokeDriver parameter (android or ios).
-Then test calls methods defined in the helpers (of which object is created).
+Then test calls methods defined in the coreLogic (of which object is created).

 ![image](UIAutomation/images/9.png)